 - Taking caffeine in limited quantity to limit anxiety disorders.

-- Trying regular meditation and practicing yoga like activities.
+- Trying regular meditation and practicing yoga.

 Finally, consuming a nutrient-rich diet, dropping psychoactive substances and implementing stress-management techniques can all help reduce symptoms of anxiety.